-Ah … it’s finally spring.
-The grass is getting greener.
-The trees are budding and bursting into flowers.
-The tulips, daffodils and hyacinths are in full bloom.
-And that means it’s time to start gardening again.
+Ah … spring.
+The grass is greener.
+The trees have budded and gotten leafy.
+The beautiful and aromatic flowers are in full bloom.
+This means it’s time to start planting your garden and thinking about gardening safety.

 While gardening can be a source of pleasure, exercise and relaxation, it also can be the source of injuries and accidents.
-Therefore, before you head outside to putter around in the dirt, read these health and safety tips to make sure your gardening experience is safe and pleasant.
+Therefore, before you head outside to putter around in the dirt, check out these health and gardening safety tips to make sure your planting and upkeep experience is pleasant and safe.

 - Wear safety equipment.
 Appropriate clothing, sturdy shoes, gardening gloves, goggles and a wide-brim hat are a must to reduce exposure to chemicals, insects and the sun.
 If you suffer from allergies and asthma symptoms, wear a protective nose and mouth mask, too.